tsawyer/dvm-project-notes/build-dvmhost.md

 ```
 cd /opt/dbm/
 cp talkgroup_rules.example.yml talkgroup_rules.yml
-cp /usr/src/dvm-project-notes/config/config.yml
+cp /usr/src/dvm-project-notes/config/config.yml config.yml
 ```

 Next, edit the configuration file `nano config.yml`.

-You need to change only 5 settings as indicated by **CHANGE** in uppercase and bold.
+You need to change only ***5 settings*** as indicated by **CHANGE** in bold uppercase.
 Do not change any other settings.
-The non bold "Change" settings simply document the changes I made from the DVM Project defaults as of 7/28/24 and are for referance only.

 ### DMVHost Config File Notes

+This documents the changes I've made from the DVM Project defaults as of 7/28/24.
+Remember, you change the only bold uppercase **CHANGE** settings.
+I've already changed the other settings.

 * Under `log:`
   * Change `fileLevel:` to 6
   * Change `filePath:` to /opt/dvm/log